noelboss/deepl.io/README.md

 # DEEPLIO
-A simple yet powerful php-tool to catch GIT Web-Hooks and deploy your projects to your server after pushing.
+A simple yet powerful php-tool to catch GIT Web-Hooks and deploy your repositories to your server after pushing.